Adrian Edmondson: Early life

 The second of four children, Adrian Charles Edmondson was born on 24 January 1957 in Bradford, West Riding of Yorkshire, to Dorothy Eileen Sturgeon (born 1930) and Fred Edmondson (1929–2014).
 As a child, Edmondson lived with his family in a variety of places including Cyprus, Bahrain, and Uganda, where his father was a teacher in the British Armed Forces.
 Edmondson attended Pocklington School, East Riding of Yorkshire, from 1968 to 1975, from age 11 to 18.
 In an interview with the Times Educational Supplement (TES), he stated that he did not enjoy his education at Pocklington, and that his group of friends considered the school's printed booklet of "endless" behavioural rules to be "a personal challenge to break".
 Edmondson calculated that during his time at Pocklington, he received a total of 66 strokes of the cane as well as frequent slipperings.

 By the time he was in sixth form, with his parents were working abroad, Edmondson began to enjoy himself, "which involved lots of drinking and smoking and petty acts of vandalism."
 He made some good friends at the school and had a favourite teacher.

-Edmondson went to the Victoria University of Manchester (now known as the University of Manchester) to study drama, where he met his future comedy partner Rik Mayall, both graduating with a BA degree in 1978.
+Edmondson went to the University of Manchester, to study drama, where he met his future comedy partner Rik Mayall, both graduating with a BA degree in 1978.
 Edmondson and Mayall became best friends, during this time, they also met fellow student Ben Elton, and soon became involved in the growing alternative comedy genre.